western/http-up/README.md

 > [!CAUTION]
 > Always run this app only under unprivileged common user

-- If you run application under some User, this user should be have privileges to write current folder
+- If you run application under some User, this user should be have privileges to write target folder

 ## Automatic TLS keys generate